 It gets better every time Camouflage Kids heads west to San Diego!
 With our third event in the region complete, it was the largest turnout ever for a Camo Kids event and a GREAT evening was had by all.

-We had over 700 military family members registered for our Pepperdine @ University of San Diego men’s basketball game on February 5, 2011 and many people worked hard to make it happen.
+We had over 700 military family members registered for our Pepperdine @ University of San Diego men’s basketball game and many people worked hard to make it happen.

 A special thanks to our corporate sponsor VERIZON as their support was greatly appreciated!